EpicSentry/HL2-CSGO/README.md

 This project is aimed to port HL2 to the leaked CSGO engine while keeping the benefits of the CSGO branch (such as the better lighting).<br>

-Partially used code from https://github.com/SwagSoftware/Kisak-Strike (some econ stuff, weapon recoil and IVP) and https://github.com/tupoy-ya/Kisak-Strike.
+Partially used code from https://github.com/tupoy-ya/Kisak-Strike and https://github.com/nillerusr/source-engine.

 **Features:**
 - Removed Scaleform.